-Firth Carpets is a well known brand that he been based in Yorkshire for nearly 200 years, but do you know the history?
+Firth Carpets is a well known brand that he been based in Yorkshire for nearly 200 years, but do you know our history?

 Firth Carpets was originally founded in 1822 by Edwin Firth, the son of a Heckmondwike cloth finisher.
 The company passed from father to son until 1921 reaching its peak just after the 2nd world war.
 At its height of popularity, Firth Carpets were visited by thousands of people including the Prime Minister John Major in 1990 and even had Royal visitors!
 Despite continual innovation and investment, including several changes of ownership, however, Firth closed in 2002 and quite a lot of the old mill was demolished.